amir16yp/classic-minecraft-js/README.md

 ### Install dependencies

-This requires a *nix system or WSL, python3, prettier (js code formatter), wget and curl.<br/>
+This requires a *nix system or WSL, python3, js-beautify (js code formatter, install with npm), wget and curl.<br/>

 ### Setup